michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 - n: sports implement consisting of a tapering rod used to strike a cue ball in pool or billiards
 - n: evidence that helps to solve a problem
 ### Family
-cue: cued, cues, cuing, miscue+;miscue: miscues
+- cue: cued, cues, cuing, miscue+
+- miscue: miscues
 ### Examples
 - Cue tingles down spines, lumps in throats and tears in eyes all round.
 - At the core of every habit is a neurological loop with three parts: A cue, a routine and a reward.